/

 IF YOU ARE A VIRGIN MEDIA CUSTOMER

-1. Adjacent Areas (2.1m homes): These are homes near the Netomnia network but currently on VMO2's older cable. nexfibre will finance the upgrade of these homes to full fibre, with most expected to be ready by the end of 2027.
+1. Adjacent Areas (2.1m homes): These are homes near the Netomnia network but currently on VMO2's older cable. nexfibre would finance the upgrade of these homes to full fibre, with most expected to be ready by the end of 2027 if the transaction is cleared.

 2. Overlap Areas (2.5m homes): These are homes where both networks already exist.
-VMO2 will begin paying wholesale fees to use the fibre network immediately upon closing, signalling a fast migration from cable to fibre for these users.
+VMO2 would begin paying wholesale fees to use the fibre network at closing, signalling a potential faster migration from cable to fibre for these users.

 STRATEGIC LOGIC: WHY DO THIS?

 The press release makes it clear: this is about creating a "scaled, sustainable platform" to rival BT Openreach.
-The combined entity will have a full fibre footprint of around 8 million premises by the end of 2027.
+The combined entity aims to have a full fibre footprint of around 8 million premises by the end of 2027.
+For wider market context, see our guide to fibre broadband in the UK.

 TIMELINE & NEXT STEPS